 I am planning on doing a blog tour soon and can’t wait to show off my favorite plants and colorful blooms as well as all of my favorite garden accessories.

 On the rainy days I have spent my time inside attempting to declutter my house one last time before I commit to a full-on minimalist lifestyle, this may take a while because I have a hard time getting rid of anything.

 This entire post is all about how I use things I no longer need in a new way, that should give you a pretty clear picture of how attached I get to my stuff.

 My house is just a place for my stuff at this point, kinda like what George Carlin says it is just a place to keep my stuff while I go out and get more stuff.

-Just yesterday I went out to buy a used bike from a local guy selling his stuff online, he answered the door with a giant gash in his forehead and he resembled a wizard.
+Just yesterday I went out to buy a used bike from a local guy selling his stuff online.
+He answered the door with a giant gash on his forehead and he resembled a wizard.

 He told us the gash in his forehead was the result of tripping earlier that day but judging by his story, I suspected that he could have been tripping still.

 This leaves me to believe that he would rather be on that stuff, than surrounded by it.

 Not me, I love having things all around my house and even in my garden, especially when I make it myself.

 These creative ideas will help you to repurpose your old dishes and use them in the garden.